mjsandagi/memrise-auto/README.md

 A program that automatically does a Memrise learning course for you.
 It will get you the target you need swiftly and efficiently.

+This program does not work all the time - it is prefered that you use the Selenium version of this program, which you can find at **[mjsandagi/the-salon-members](https://github.com/mjsandagi/the-salon-members)**

 ---

 **Important message** - use this ethically.
 Memrise is there to teach you a new language - whether it be for a subject or a hobby, at the end of the day, the only person you're cheating is _yourself_.